-Stock status indicators (SSIs; time series of data used as supplements to, or in the absence of, stock assessments), based on both purse-seine and longline data, are presented for the three tropical tuna species (yellowfin, bigeye, and skipjack).
-The methods used in previous IATTC reports to compute the SSIs, based on purse-seine data only, have been revised to mitigate possible bias introduced in the allocation of fishing effort among purse-seine set types.
-The new SSIs: (a) include measures of catch, effort, CPUE, and average length of the fish in the retained catch; (b) begin in 2000, the first year of species composition sampling for the purse-seine fishery and shortly after the major offshore expansion of the floating-object fishery around the early- to mid 1990s; and (c) have reference levels set at the 10% and 90% percentiles.
+Stock status indicators (SSIs; time series of data used as supplements to, or in the absence of, stock assessments), based on both purse-seine and longline data, are presented for the three tropical tuna species (yellowfin - YFT, bigeye - BET, and skipjack - SKJ).
 Most SSIs based on the floating-object fishery suggest that the fishing mortality of all three species has increased, mainly due to the increase in the number of floating-object sets.
-The COVID-19 pandemic has affected the fishery, and hence the SSIs in 2020, due to the reduced number of sets in the floating-object fishery, and therefore, this year should be used with caution when interpreting long term trends.
-The constantly increasing trend in the number of sets in the floating-object fishery since 2005 is reflected in increased catches, reduced catch-per-set, and average length for all three species in the floating object fishery.
-However, trends in some other SSIs do not support the interpretation that fishing mortality has increased as a result of an increase in the number of floating-object sets.
+The COVID-19 pandemic has negatively affected the fishery and port-sampling, so the SSIs in 2020 and 2021 should be used with caution when interpreting long-term trends.
+The general increasing trend in the number of sets in the floating-object fishery since 2005, up until the onset of the COVID-19 pandemic, is reflected in increased catches, reduced catch-per-set, and reduced average length for all three species in the floating object fishery.
+However, trends in some other SSIs do not support the interpretation that fishing mortality has increased due to an increase in the number of floating-object sets.
 Identifying the causes of differences among the SSIs is difficult, even when SSIs are considered in aggregate.
-Nonetheless, most SSIs based on the floating-object fishery are consistent with an increase in fishing mortality in that fishery and the average length for bigeye and skipjack are at historically low levels in 2020, which means that precautionary management measures should be considered to prevent further increases in fishing mortality.
-This is further supported by a positive relationship between number of sets and fishing mortality estimated in the bigeye tuna stock assessment (FAD-05 INF-D).
+Nonetheless, most SSIs based on the floating-object fishery are consistent with an increase in fishing mortality in that fishery and in 2021 the catch-per-set for bigeye in floating-object sets is at the lowest level since 2000.